chazzka/clanekforest/clanek.md

 Figure X the Px datapoint assigned novelty.
 The whole visible space is considered a range (precomputed in advance), and it is now splitting as we go deeper in the tree.
 Again, each node is assigned a depth and the deeper the point is in the tree, the less probability is for the point to be an anomaly.
-The Px datapoint gets assigned the depth of 3, which is lower than the adjoining areas.
+The Px datapoint gets assigned the depth of 3, which is lower than the adjoining area.
 This is crucial distinction which makes the novelty detection possible.
-Figure X shows, that after three runs, as opposed to the previous Outlier detection example, where the Px area was assigned regular, it is assigned novelty now.
+In the example in Figure X the max_depth= shows, that after three runs, as opposed to the previous Outlier detection example, where the Px area was assigned regular, it is assigned novelty now.

 ![](https://raw.githubusercontent.com/forest-implementation/ml-experiment/main/figures/example4_gnu.svg)
 > Figure X Isolation Forest novelty point insertion using our novelty approach.
 Squares being points fed after the learning.